42-Emma/alx-system_engineering-devops/README.md

-This contains my solutions for tody's project
+This contains various scripts used for ALX SE projects